 - Ponding water

 - Pitted concrete

-Criteria for Replacement of Public Sidewalk and Curb & Gutter is outlined in the administrative procedure.
+Criteria for Replacement of Public Sidewalk and Curb and Gutter is outlined in the administrative procedure.

 The goal of resurfacing and preventative maintenance is to extend the life of the street 30 years or more before a full reconstruction project is necessary.